SeeedDocument/Seeed-WiKi/docs/Arduino_Breakout_for_LinkIt_Smart_7688_Duo.md

 ---

  **Arduino Breakout for LinkIt Smart 7688 Duo** is an expansion board for LinkIt Smart 7688 Duo.
-Just like other breakout board produced by Seeed, this board has integrated copiously 12 grove ports that allows you to connect more grove modules easily.
+Just like other breakout board produced by Seeed, this board has integrated copiously 12 grove ports that allow you to connect more grove modules easily.
 By using this board, beginners are able to get started quickly because wiring, which is usually not a happy process for most people, is simplified.
 What's more, the board shares the same MUC as Arduino, that means you can not only use the features of LinkIt Smart 7688, but also from Arduino Yún, which allows you to build rich IoT applications based on various, robust and compiled Arduino sketches.
 On the board, there are reserved pins for LinkIt Smart 7688 Duo to easily access, apart from that, it also supports serial buses like I2C, UART and comes with USB and Ethernet.

 ![](https://github.com/SeeedDocument/Arduino_Breakout_for_LinkIt_Smart_7688_Duo/raw/master/images/Arduino_Breakout_for_LinkIt_Smart_7688_Duo_product_view.jpg)

 LinkIt Smart 7688 Duo is an open development board based on the OpenWrt Linux distribution, MT7688 and ATmega32u4.
 The board is designed especially to enable the prototyping of Rich Application IoT devices for Smart-Home.
-If you want to know more about LinkIt Smart 7688 Duo, please click [HERE](http://www.seeedstudio.com/wiki/LinkIt_Smart_7688_Duo).
+If you want to find out more about LinkIt Smart 7688 Duo, please click [HERE](http://www.seeedstudio.com/wiki/LinkIt_Smart_7688_Duo).

 [![](https://github.com/SeeedDocument/Seeed-WiKi/raw/master/docs/images/get_one_now.png)](https://www.seeedstudio.com/Arduino-Breakout-for-LinkIt-Smart-7688-Duo-p-2576.html)